CS5001 - Networks and Operating Systems (2018/19)

 There are two pieces of coursework, all individual work.

 Coursework 1 is designed to enhance learning either by offering a case study in relation to the network design/implementation supported by a network simulator, or research/investigation on network architecture/models.
 It requires a technical report (2000 words + artefacts) if based on the case study, or a research report, related to technique issues with computer networks.
 It’s aimed at developing students’ knowledge, confidence and problem solving strategies [LO1-3].

 Coursework 2 is designed for students to master UNIX commands and solve particular problems and control computer system resources by writing a small UNIX script (Shell program).
 Students will produce a recorded document to show their understanding and the ability to use effectively the command lines for the construction and documentation of computer applications, with particular emphasis on understanding the whole process involved in the effective application of computers to solve practical problems [LO5] [LO6].

-The formative exam will be used to assess students’ deeper understanding of the concepts mainly in relation to [LO1-4].
+In the end of year, exam will be used to assess students’ deeper understanding of the concepts mainly related to [LO1-LO5].